miikemccabe/babel-plugin-react-data-testid/README.md

-# babel-plugin-react-data-test
+# babel-plugin-react-data-testid

-A babel plugin for automatically including a data-test attribute on the parent element of a rendered react component.
+A babel plugin for automatically including a `data-testid` attribute on the parent element of a rendered react component.
 The value is the name of the component.

 ## Example